timothewt/SP100AnalysisWithGNNs/README.md

 1. **Data Collection and Pre-processing**: This phase involves collecting historical data, particularly stock prices, and constructing graphs to depict relationships between stocks based on factors like sector and correlation.

 2. **Data Analysis**: In this phase, we delve into various analyses and modeling tasks using PyTorch Geometric library for GNNs.
-This includes variation forecasting, stocks clustering, and more.
+This includes price forecasting, stocks clustering, and more.

 ## Notebooks
 To facilitate understanding and execution, the project is organized into several Jupyter notebooks: